ISEE from 30,001 EUR to 60,000 EUR

 Late payment involves the following penalty surcharges:

-The third instalment is the difference between the amount due to be paid and the amount paid with the first and second instalment and will be determined in April 2020 following the recalculation of the taxes effectively due for the entire academic year.
-The "family incentive" and "merit" reductions will be applied when the third instalment is recalculated.
+The third instalment is the difference between the amount due to be paid and the amount paid with the first and second instalment and will be determined in April 2022 following the recalculation of the taxes effectively due for the entire academic year.
+The "family incentive", "merit" reductions and "speed bonus" will be counted during the recalculation of the third instalment.

-The payment of the third instalment amount is expected by 15 June 2020
+The payment of the third instalment is expected by 16 May 2022.

 Late payment will involve the following penalty surcharges

-Withdrawal or loss of student status involves payment of the full amount of the maximum tuition fees or the fees calculated on the basis of your merit/income (if you are entitled to financial aid) and losing the right to an eventual refund.
+Withdrawal or forfeiture involves payment of the full amount of the maximum tuition fees or the fees calculated on the basis of your merit/income (if you are entitled to financial aid) and losing the right to an eventual refund.

 Students graduating in the autumn/extraordinary session